 What do I need to do to graduate?

 You must pass the requirements of your course before you can graduate.
-If you have completed your course before 12 December 2020 your award will be conferred at a special sitting of the Council on the 18 December 2020.
+If you completed your course before 12 December 2020 your award will have been conferred at Council on the 18 December 2020.

 Students graduating from an award course at James Cook University (JCU) will be provided with a digital copy of their Testamur and Australian Higher Education Graduation Statement (AHEGS) within a week of their conferral date.
 These documents can be accessed and shared via My eQuals.